Bryukh/checkio-articles/digits-doublets.md

 # Digit Doublets

-Did you know that we have a special island in CheckiO that is devoted to the author Lewis Carroll?
+Did you know that we have a special island on CheckiO that is devoted to the author Lewis Carroll?
 Charles Dodgson (aka Lewis Carroll) was an English writer, mathematician, logician, Anglican deacon and photographer.
 He also wrote several books with mathemical and logical puzzles.
 ["Alice in Wonderland" island](http://www.checkio.org/station/alice/) contains